 PSAT is administered to all 10th graders and 11th graders who would like to qualify for the National Merit Scholarship Program who sign up and pay \$20.00.
-Scheduled for October 12, 2022.
+The PSAT will be administered during the school day October 11, 2023.
 PSAT scores are not used by colleges as part of their admissions criteria.